-- A. The House Rules may be amended upon vote of the majority of the members of the House. - B. The House Rules may be suspended by a vote of a majority of the members present.
+- A. The House Rules may be amended upon vote of the majority of the members of the House and must include the Speaker of the House in that majority. - B. The House Rules may be suspended upon vote of the majority of the members of the House and must include the Speaker of the House in that majority.